webbertakken/PracticalNotes/Setup/DevTools/Php.md

 - Download php at https://windows.php.net/download
 - Extract the contents of the archive to a folder (e.g. `x:/php`)
 - Change the `php.ini-development` to `php.ini`
-- Add the folder to the %PATH% environment variable (might require restart)
+- Add the folder to the %PATH% environment variable (requires restart)
 - Check the php version by running `php -v`

 ###